NaveenGulati/Brahmai/USER_GUIDE.md

    - Current streak (consecutive days)
 3. Check recent quiz history with scores

+### Creating Quiz Challenges

+Assign specific quizzes to your child:

+1. In the "Child Progress" tab, find your child's progress card
+2. Click the **"🎯 Create Challenge"** button
+3. Select the subject (e.g., Mathematics, Science)
+4. Choose the specific module/topic
+5. Click "Create Challenge" to assign

+Your child will see a highlighted notification on their dashboard with a "Start Challenge" button.

+### Resetting Child Password

+If your child forgets their password:

+1. Go to the "Child Progress" tab
+2. Find your child's progress card
+3. Click the **"🔑 Reset Password"** button
+4. Enter a new password (minimum 4 characters)
+5. Click "Reset Password" to confirm

+Your child can immediately log in with the new password.

 ---

 ## 🎮 Child Dashboard Guide

+### Responding to Challenges

+When your parent assigns a challenge:

+1. You'll see a **yellow notification banner** at the top of your dashboard
+2. The banner shows "🎯 New Challenges from Your Parent!"
+3. Read the challenge details (subject, module, due date)
+4. Click **"Start Challenge 🚀"** to begin the quiz
+5. Complete the quiz to mark the challenge as done

 ### Taking a Quiz